NEWS BEFORE THE NEWS

-I have found that hard angle aspects between Jupiter and Saturn usually trigger a shift in short cool to warm trends.
-The Jupiter/Saturn conjunction in 2000 corresponded with a short cool trend 2000-2003.
-Warm 2004-2005 followed the first Jupiter/Saturn square, but the last two in June and October 2006 brought the short cool trend of 2006-2008.
-The Jupiter/Saturn opposition from May 2010 to March 2011 corresponded with the warm 2009-2012 trend.
-Cool 2013 trend ended in 2015 when the first Jupiter square Saturn aspect formed.
-March and May of 2016 are the second and third square correlating with a continuation of the short warm trend.
-The next conjunction between Jupiter/Saturn is not until 2020.
+I found that hard angle aspects between Jupiter and Saturn usually trigger a shift in cool to warm years that makeup short trends based on the moving average.
+The Jupiter/Saturn conjunction in 2000 corresponded with cool 2000-2003.
+Warm 2004-2005 followed the first Jupiter/Saturn square, but the last two in June and October 2006 brought cooler years 2006-2008.
+The Jupiter/Saturn opposition from May 2010 to March 2011 corresponded with warm 2009-2012.
+Cool 2013 ended in 2015 when the first Jupiter square Saturn aspect formed.
+March and May of 2016 are the second and third square correlating with a continuation of warmer weather.
+2017 stepped out of the Jupiter/Saturn square warm years and turned cooler.
+This cooling may continue until stopped by the next conjunction between Jupiter/Saturn in 2020.

 RECENT SHORT WARM AND COOL TRENDS

-Major developments during the relatively cool period of 2007-2008 (see second graph) correlated with plans to downsize the military and make government agencies and regulations more efficient.
-In the 2009-2012 short warm trend government continued to grow, the debt grew, and civil liberties were carved away.
-In January 2012 the government, for instance, announced that tighter cyber net security is needed in the private sector involving key industries like energy, communication, and transportation raising concerns that employee data might be vulnerable to government snooping.
+Major developments during the relatively cool period of 2007-2009 correlated with plans to downsize the military and make government agencies and regulations more efficient.
+In spite of the short cool trend government continued to grow, the debt grew, and civil liberties were carved away.
+In January 2012 (warm phase) the government, for instance, announced that tighter cyber net security is needed in the private sector involving key industries like energy, communication, and transportation raising concerns that employee data might be vulnerable to government snooping.
 Key clauses in the Homeland Security bill have been extended so that surveillance between a foreign source and an American can be done without a warrant.
 More and more states authorized the use of drone aircraft in emergencies.
 And gun control came to the forefront again in the wake of the Newtown, Conn.
 Grade School shootings.
 President Obama’s mammoth health care bill was a major implementation during this period.
 The government mandated program essentially controls not only medicine but the funding for it.
 As a result, the national debt grew, taxes were raised, and new hidden fees connected with the health care bill expanded the scope of government.